Beijing Times: History

 On April 10, 2013, the Beijing Times accused the company Nongfu Spring of intentionally not adopting Chinese national water standards and instead adopting the lower standards of Zhejiang province.
-This started a dispute between the company and the newspaper.
-In November 2013 the company accused the Beijing Times of defamation and filed a lawsuit in the Beijing Second Intermediate People's Court against the newspaper, demanding 60 million yuan (US$9.85 million).
+In November 2013, the company accused the Beijing Times of defamation and filed a lawsuit in the Beijing Second Intermediate People's Court against the newspaper, demanding 60 million yuan (US$9.85 million).

+In 2023, a seemingly unrelated pro-Chinese Communist Party news website called the Beijing Times began publication.
+The news website contains no identified human reporters and photos of its reporters appear AI-generated.